Codearick/React/03-Todo-it(Todo-App)/README.md

 # Todo-it
-## This is a basic todo app created on a React and Tailwind
+## This is a basic todo app created on a React and TailwindCSS